MrkFrcsl98/OTP/README.md

 can exploit the reuse of the keystream to uncover information about the plaintext.
 However, OTP has its practical limitations; generating and distributing truly random keystreams long as the message is challenging.
+This is the case when we have a message long 2k bytes, at that point we need a key long 2k bytes as well.
+The security of OTP relies on the security of the keystream generator, if the generator computes predictable or deterministic keystreams, the entire protocol becomes vulnerable to attacks such as cryptanalysis attacks.
+Even if a portion of the ciphertext is obtained by an attacker and cracked, the rest of the message still remains secure.
+In the past many entities used this stream cipher to securelly exchange information, like the notorious KGB.
+OTP by itself does not include authentication, but techniques like message authentication code(MAC) or digital signatures can be used to provide integrity and authenticity.
 For example, suppose we have a plaintext message "HELLO" and a PRNG that produces the keystream "XMCKL".
 In this case, first, we convert the keystream to binary form: